Technology, progress bypass Chicago's pit traders

 CME Group, the parent of the CBOT, launched screen-based trade in 1992.
 Electronic trading boosted volumes and revenue.

-But it also opened up competition from newcomers, like the Intercontinental Exchange Inc, or ICE, that were fully electronic and did not need trading pits.
+But it also opened up competition from newcomers, like the Intercontinental Exchange Inc (ICE.N), or ICE, that were fully electronic and did not need trading pits.

 The demise of the open-outcry pits was foreshadowed at least since 2006, when the volume of trade in CBOT grain futures conducted electronically first surpassed pit-traded volume.